CloudLabsAI/CloudLabs-Guide-for-Instructors/technical_deep/Add-Myself-Dedicated-Workspace-for-Instructors-readme.md

    ![](media/image15.png)

-3. As soon as you select **Add Myself** option, you will be now seeing your account (your name and email address) listed in there.
+3. As soon as you select **Add Myself** option, your account (name and email address) will now appear in the list.

    ![](media/image16.png)